Too long; didn't solve: Structural length as a correlate of difficulty

-A preliminary analysis of our data of interest immediately reveals a clear visual correlation between a model's failure fraction $x_{i,m}$ and both the word count in the statement of problem $i$, and the word count of its step-by-step solution.
-As evident from the scatter plots in Figures \ref{fig:x_vs_promptlength} and \ref{fig:x_vs_sollength}, a clear monotonic trend of degrading performance exists as these two structural variables increase.
+A preliminary analysis reveals a visual association between model failure fraction $x_{i,m}$ and two length-based quantities: the word count of the problem statement and the word count of its step-by-step reference solution.
+As shown in the binned plots in Figures~\ref{fig:x_vs_promptlength} and~\ref{fig:x_vs_sollength}, model performance generally degrades as these structural variables increase, although local bin-level fluctuations remain visible, especially in sparsely populated length ranges.
+The data become particularly sparse in the long-prompt tail, which explains the wider error bars in that region.

-This trend is visible across all models analysed, despite baseline differences in average ability.
-We note that, although prompt lengths vary substantially across problems, all tasks remain comfortably within the context window limits of the evaluated models.
-The naturally arising question is thus whether prompt and solution length are in fact structural drivers of empirical problem difficulty, or whether they simply act as proxies for latent mathematical complexity.
+This overall trend is visible across all models analysed, despite baseline differences in average ability.
+Although prompt lengths vary substantially across problems, all tasks remain comfortably within the context-window limits of the evaluated models, so the observed degradation cannot be attributed simply to exceeding model input capacity.
+The natural question is therefore whether prompt and solution length capture structural aspects of empirical problem difficulty, or whether they primarily act as proxies for latent mathematical complexity.

-A secondary question is whether these structural variables are also related to cross-model disagreement, although such analyses require care, because disagreement measures are mechanically constrained by mean failure.
+A secondary question is whether these structural variables are also related to cross-model disagreement, although such analyses require care because disagreement measures are mechanically constrained by mean failure.

-In what follows, we analyse prompt and solution lengths as structural drivers of empirical difficulty, and provide a more tentative, exploratory analysis of their relationship to cross-model disagreement.
+In what follows, we analyse prompt and solution lengths as structural correlates of empirical difficulty, and then provide a more tentative, exploratory analysis of their relationship to cross-model disagreement.